-Due to the impact of the pandemic during fiscal 2020, we recorded \$34.5 million in pre-tax impairment charges upon completion of our evaluation of long-lived assets.
+During fiscal 2020, we recorded \$34.5 million in pre-tax impairment charges upon completion of our evaluation of long-lived assets.
 Of the \$34.5 million in pre-tax impairment charges, \$19.1 million and \$3.2 million consisted of leasehold improvements and operating lease assets, respectively, at certain underperforming stores.
 The remaining \$12.1 million in pre-tax impairment charges on our long-lived assets primarily consisted of capitalized implementation costs related to our cloud computing arrangements, other technology-related assets and other right of use assets.
 The \$34.5 million in pre-tax impairment charges on our long-lived assets are reflected in the financial statements as \$24.0 million in COGS and \$10.4 million in SG&A in the accompanying consolidated statements of income (loss), as further discussed in Note 4.